 Introduction and Background:

 In the dynamic landscape of machine learning, classification and image recognition occupy a position of paramount importance.
-This report highlights and exploration of one classification problem (Task 1) and one mutli-label image-based digit classification (Task 2).
+This report highlights and exploration of one classification problem (Task 1) and one multi-label image-based digit classification (Task 2).
 Delving into the intricacies of classification, and its pivotal role in discovering patterns within data and the creation of machine learning models to help create predictive capabilities for unknown data of the same class.

 The Significance of Classification in Machine Learning:

-Classification, is the task of assigning predefined labels or categories to instances based on their inherent characteristics.
+Classification is the task of assigning predefined labels or categories to instances based on their inherent characteristics.
 It’s used in spam email detection, sentiment analysis, medical diagnosis and fraud prevention.
 The ability to accurately categorize data enables machines to make informed decisions categorizing processes and extracting valuable insights that drive improved efficiency.

 Project purpose and objectives: